occupational therapists for children

 • Home modifications (such as ramps or bathrooms)

-• Self-care skills (such as eating foods and picky eating, dressing, toileting, bathing and puberty)
+• Self-care skills (such as eating, dressing, toileting, bathing and puberty)

 • Sensory concerns (such as children that have difficulties with sound, touch, taste, vision)

-• Cognitive skills (such as attention to task, memory, organizing materials in school)
+• Cognitive skills (such as attention to task, memory, organising materials in school)

 • Emotional regulation (such as exploring how we might act in social situations and how to manage our emotions)